-One of the most frightening symptoms of anxiety disorders are commonly referred to as “panic attacks.”
-These episodes can occur “out of nowhere,” even while an individual is sleeping.
-Sometimes the person experiencing the attack may hyperventilate, feel a painful sensation in the chest, and feel like they’re dying.
+The difference between situational nerves and a clinical diagnosis of an anxiety disorder is that clinical anxiety can be severe and debilitating.
+One of the most frightening symptoms of anxiety disorders is commonly referred to as “panic attacks.”
+These mental health episodes can occur out of nowhere, even while an individual is sleeping.
+Sometimes the person experiencing the panic attack may hyperventilate, feel a painful sensation in the chest, and feel like they’re dying.

 Most people who have an anxiety disorder will have an accompanying diagnosis like depression or a substance use disorder as anxiety disorders are rarely the sole diagnosis in a person’s mental health history.
 Thankfully though, anxiety disorders are treatable conditions that can be successfully addressed with the right anxiety treatment and clinical care.
 Even those with more severe anxiety can learn to manage their symptoms and live a happy, fulfilling life.
 That’s why it’s vital to seek help from a trained professional who can prescribe the right course of anxiety treatment.

 Note: Because these symptoms don’t always indicate the presence of an anxiety disorder, please contact your physician or mental health treatment provider to obtain an accurate diagnosis.

 Generalized anxiety disorder is a mental illness that’s characterized by excessive worries about daily life, which aren’t typically a source of constant dread for other people.
 For example, an individual with generalized anxiety disorder may worry that while walking to work, someone will accidentally knock a heavy object out of a window above, knocking them unconscious or worse.
 While this event is possible, it’s highly unlikely.
 Generalized anxiety disorder can also cause frequent heart palpitations or intrusive, worrisome thoughts.

 Obsessive Compulsive Disorder (OCD)